learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Ubuntu_server_edition/ubuntu.md

 ## Web Server Example

 As a server, it needs to serve something.
 The most common thing to serve would be a web app.
 For example, I have a web app running in a docker and listening on port 4000 on this device, while port forwarding directly from 80 to 4000 on the router would technically work, it is recommended to have a web server that does the reverse proxy.
-Let's take nginx for example, detailed setup of nginx can be found here: https://learning-software-engineering.github.io/Topics/Development_Process/Nginx.html.
+Let's take nginx for example, detailed setup of nginx can be found on this [software engineering learning center post]( https://learning-software-engineering.github.io/Topics/Development_Process/Nginx.html).
 After Nginx is up with a valid SSL certificate, the web app would become available to the Internet over an IP address or a domain(which requires DNS setup in both the domain provider and nginx).

 ![Alt text](Assets/nginx.png)